 Year 6 - Eagles, Sparrowhawks and Wolves

 Welcome back!
-We hope you had an enjoyable summer holiday.
+We hope you had an enjoyable break.
 We are looking forward to working with your children this term.
 This page is designed to provide you with the information needed to make the year as successful as possible.

-This half term our Enriched Curriculum Topic is WWII.
-This is a Humanities themed topic so the children will be focussing on using sources, providing evidence, summarising, chronological order and cause and effect.
+This half term our Enriched Curriculum Topic is Japan.
+The children will be focussing on different aspects of the country and learning about the culture.
 In English they will be learning how to analyse settings, use clues to infer and draw conclusions about characters, places and events as well as writing across a range of genres.
-This term in Maths they will be looking at place value, the four operations, problem solving and reasoning style questions in preparation for their SATs.
+This term in Maths they will be looking at arithmetic, problem solving and reasoning style questions in preparation for their SATs.

 Year 6 P.E. days this year will be:

 Wolves: Mondays and Wednesdays

 Eagles: Mondays and Wednesdays.